VEinteligente/VESinFiltro/_noticias/2020-12-11-consulta-popular-en.md

 ## Context

+Nicolas Maduro and Juan Guaido have been disputing the presidency of Venezuela since early 2019, when the previous presidential term for Nicolas Maduro ended after an election that was not recognized by the opposition-controlled National Assembly, many Latin American countries, the EU, Canada and the USA.
+Without an elected elected President to take office, the legislative named it's speaker, Juan Guaido, President in-charge based on the constitucional provisions in case there is no president elect to swear in.

+With diverging interpretations of the legal status of multiple public powers and institutions, and conflicting authorities.
+The term of the current National Assembly is set to end in January.

-The exercise of human rights on the internet has been severely limited by actions of the Government of Nicolás Maduro, limiting the rights to freedom of expression and information, freedom of association and the right to privacy, among others.
+In this context, the exercise of human rights on the internet has been severely limited by actions of the Government of Nicolás Maduro, limiting the rights to freedom of expression and information, freedom of association and the right to privacy, among others.

 Organizations such as Espacio Público have documented cases of persecution of internet users for comments made on social media and VE Sin Filtro has documented persistent internet censorship, which includes a large number of blocked news portals and the use of tactical blocks against major platforms during politically sensitive events.
 This has been reflected in international reports such as the ones from [Freedom on the Net](https://freedomhouse.org/country/venezuela/freedom-net/2020) and the [Office of the United Nations High Commissioner for Human Rights](https://www.ohchr.org/SP/NewsEvents/Pages/DisplayNews.aspx?NewsID=24788&LangID=S).